Bert Bell Award

 The Bert Bell Award is presented by the Maxwell Football Club to the player of the year in the National Football League (NFL).
 The award is named in honor of Bert Bell (1895–1959), commissioner of the NFL and founder of the Maxwell Club.
 Voters for the Pro Awards are NFL owners, football personnel, head and assistant coaches as well as members of the Maxwell Football Club, national media, and local media.
 The award consists of a trophy in the form of a statue in the likeness of Bell.
 The award is presented at the club's annual football banquet.
+Many sources refer to it as an NFL Most Valuable Player award.